sirMackk/py2html/README.txt

 I was not able to write any tests, since the class only uses one constructor function and one general function, which doesn't even return a value.
 I believe this is also acceptable for such a small ~140 line project.

+Debriefing for version 0.2:

+Th project grew by about 70 lines.
+This includes giving the class the possibility to return the tagged code without any headers, ideal for embedding in web pages.
+This might come in mighty handy in a few months.
+However, I have not had the chance to test this functionality in the wild.

+I still have to research how to make my code easier to read and a bit more about best practices, although I see a big improvement since my previous project.
+There is still more learning to be done.